hashworks/srrdb-Terminal-Client/README.md

 See `--help`:
 ```
 -v, --version
-	Shows the version and a few informations.
+	Shows the version and bit of information.

 -s, --search <query>[...]
 	Searches srrdb.com for releases.